natanielmendes/food-order-react/README.md

 - Decrease meal item in the Cart
 - Clear Cart
 - Add meal order to Firebase
-- List meal orders saved in Firebase
+- List orders saved in Firebase

 In order to run the project on your local environment, simply run the following commands: